This chicken enchilada soup is cozy in a bowl.

 - Black beans.
 Grab a can of low-sodium, plain black beans at the grocery store.
 Be sure to rinse and drain them first.

-- Sear the chicken.
 First, add some oil to a large pot or Dutch oven over medium heat.
 Spread the chicken in a single layer and sprinkle ½-teaspoon salt and ¼-teaspoon black pepper over each piece.
-Cook the chicken for 2 to 3 minutes on each side, just until it’s lightly browned.
-The chicken does not need to be cooked all the way through.
+Cook the chicken for 2 to 3 minutes on each side.
 Remove the chicken from the hot pot and set it aside.

-- Sauté the vegetables.
-Add the butter to the pot you just cooked the chicken in.
-Let it melt over medium heat.
-Then, stir the diced onion, bell pepper, and jalapeño pepper.
+Melt the butter to the pot you just cooked the chicken in.
+Stir the diced onion, bell pepper, and jalapeño pepper.
 Sauté the veggies for 3 to 4 minutes.
 Sprinkle in the garlic and continue cooking for another 30 seconds.

 FAQs